The effect of delayed awareness and fatigue on the efficacy of self-isolation in epidemic control: Introduction

 \section{Introduction}

 A pillar of non-pharmaceutical interventions for the control of COVID-19 pandemic is the isolation of individuals testing positive for SARS-CoV-2 infection.
 The aim is to avoid onward propagation of the disease, while contacts are traced to further break the chains of transmission~\cite{Nature_review}.
 This measure, however, is met with a set of challenges, as it has no immediate benefit for the index case, but a number of downsides.
 It often causes psychosocial distress~\cite{Brooks2020}, and it may have severe financial and social costs impacting daily life, if a structured support program is not in place.

-Ideally the measure should cover the entire duration of the infectivity period.
+Ideally, the measure should cover the entire duration of the infectivity period.
 In practice, isolation may start when a person is already infectious, typically at the onset of symptoms, or when alerted by a contact tracing investigation.
 Also, the length of the infectious period may be strongly variable across individuals~\cite{Sudre2020,who2020}.
 Additional factors may undermine the effectiveness of isolation.
 Mild symptoms or lack of symptoms may ruin the motivation to respect it, as physical conditions are not an impediment to carry out the daily routine.
 The legal enforcement of the measure may create tradeoffs discouraging individuals to self-declare as cases~\cite{Lucas2020}.
 Survey data report that adherence is low~\cite{Smith2021a, Steens2020, Cheng2021}.
 Among the reported reasons for non-adherence are lower socioeconomic grade, psychological distress, inadequate information and long quarantine duration ~\cite{Brooks2020}.
-During COVID-19 pandemic, the duration of isolation has been one flexible component that authorities adapted from initial estimates of 14 days~\cite{whoisolation} to shorter periods to make the measure more bearable, at the first signs in summer 2020 showing the difficulty of implementation of the measure~\cite{Silva2020, Rahmandad2020}.
-Variable durations mark a tradeoff between a long enough period of isolation to prevent onward transmission, and a short enough period that is acceptable by the population.
-Some countries went as low as 5 to 7 days to increase adherence~\cite{Germany, France7}, especially in countries where self-isolation was not legally compulsory.
-Further changes (extension to 10 days~\cite{France10}) occurred later because of the circulation of the B.1.1.7 variant, the so-called UK variant, showing the complexity of the biological and social aspects of setting this public health measure~\cite{Ashcroft2021}.